Eugene Charniak

-He is a Fellow of the American Association of Artificial Intelligence and was previously a Councilor of the organization.
+He was a Fellow of the American Association of Artificial Intelligence and was previously a Councilor of the organization.
 He was also honored with the 2011 Association for Computational Linguistics Lifetime Achievement Award and awarded the 2011 Calvin & Rose G Hoffman Prize.
 In 2011, he was named a fellow of the Association for Computational Linguistics.
 In 2015, he won the Association for the Advancement of Artificial Intelligence (AAAI) Classic Paper Award for a paper (“Statistical Parsing with a Context-Free Grammar and Word Statistics”) that he presented at the Fourteenth National Conference on Artificial Intelligence in 1997.